Windows containers in Kubernetes

 If you have what looks like a bug, or you would like to make a feature request, please follow the SIG Windows contributing guide to create a new issue.
 You should first search the list of issues in case it was reported previously and comment with your experience on the issue and add additional logs.
 SIG Windows channel on the Kubernetes Slack is also a great avenue to get some initial support and troubleshooting ideas prior to creating a ticket.

 The kubeadm tool helps you to deploy a Kubernetes cluster, providing the control plane to manage the cluster it, and nodes to run your workloads.
-Adding Windows nodes explains how to deploy Windows nodes to your cluster using kubeadm.

 The Kubernetes cluster API project also provides means to automate deployment of Windows nodes.